-Will Rogers was a unique American who, though he died in 1935, remains a beloved figure remembered for his humor, his wisdom, and his just plain common sense.
+THE WILL ROGERS FOLLIES is a show about Will Rogers — an unique American, who, though he died in 1935, remains a beloved figure remembered for his humor, his wisdom, and his just plain common sense.
 At the heart of his populist philosophy was his most famous statement: “I never met a man I didn’t like.”
 Rogers became the biggest, most popular, and highest paid star of every existing medium of his time — stage, screen, radio, newspapers, and public appearances.
 In fact, it is no exaggeration to say that he was the greatest star this country has ever produced.

 — Peter Stone, 1994